 In this guide, I’m going to go over everything you need to know about albino iguanas.
 I will discuss how they develop this condition, why they’re usually yellow rather than white, how much they cost, and much more.
 Let’s get started!

 Let’s start with the basics and discuss what an albino iguana is exactly.
 In essence, an albino iguana is not that different from a regular green iguana.
 They are both part of the same family.
 The main differences are in the coloring of the skin and the eyes.

 Albino iguanas have yellowish or pale scales, giving them a unique, distinct look that sets them apart from the regular green iguana.
 The eyes are another way to determine whether an iguana has albinism.
-If an iguana is an albino, their eyes will be a red or orange color.
+If an iguana is an albino, its eyes will be a red or orange color.

 What causes this mutation?

-The reason why they have this pale color and different colored eyes is because there’s a defect in one or several genes that distribute or produce melanin.
+The reason why they have this pale color and different colored eyes is that there’s a defect in one or several genes that distribute or produce melanin.
 Melanin is responsible for the pigmentation of the skin and eyes.